Translated by Jane Aitken and Emily Boyce

 On Place Vendôme, two old-style Rolls-Royces waited outside the Ritz.
 A well-dressed man who bore a passing resemblance to the Duke of Windsor got out of one.
 Hubert realised that it wasn’t only the RATP who had gone to town on the vintage vehicle theme.[…]

 When he reached the Hotel Meurice, he took out his phone to check the time but was greeted by ‘No service’.
-Hubert sighed and looked instead at his watch.
+Hubert signed and looked instead at his watch.
 All the technology in the world could not replace the best mechanical watch movement, he said to himself as he drew back his sleeve.

 But it soon becomes clear that he, and the other three, have returned to 1954.
 It’s cleverly done, and Laurain is able, to misquote Proust, to go in search of a lost time.
 We are presented with a wonderfully nostalgic view of France, when Les Halles was still a food market and when we weren’t reliant on technology, when people actually chatted to each other on the bus.

 They enjoy their time in ‘50s Paris, and Laurain populates it with cameos from celebrities of the age as we’ve already seen.
-The Duke of Windsor is joined by Dali, Edith Piaf, Audrey Hepburn, Brigitte Bardot, Jean Cocteau amongst others.
-They also meet some people from their own pasts: notably, Hubert meets his grandfather.
+The Duke of Windsor is joined by Dali, Edith Piaf, Audrey Hepburn, Brigitte Bardot, and Jean Cocteau amongst others.
+They also meet some people from their own pasts, notably, Hubert meets his grandfather.
 Julien gets a temporary job at Harry’s Bar – where he creates a cocktail for Magalie, with whom he is falling in love.
 It’s all lovely and romantic in 1954, with Laurain at his charming best, but they can’t remain.
 They finally work out what they must do, and this involves taking the train to Beaujolais, but it’s not quite that simple!
 However, Laurain makes us believe that the time-travel will work once again.

 The four main characters are all well drawn, and Bob is based on a man Laurain met on an American book tour.
 Again, Jane Aitken and Emily Boyce maintain the high quality of translation we expect from them, preserving the humour and ensuring the Gallic whimsy doesn’t become sentimental.

-Annabel is one of the Shiny Eds.
+Annabel is one of the Shiny Editors, and would like to time-travel back to that 1954.